Washi1337/ctf-writeups/FlareOn/2020/10/README.md

 From this, we see it produces two ciphertexts `c1` and `c2`.
 The important part here is that `c2` actually comes directly from the original plain text message.
 Basic algebra tells us that if `c2 = m * s`, then `m = c2 / s`, which can be written as `m = c2 * s^(-1)`.
 However, there is a problem: `s = h^y`, and while `h` is a value we know, we do not know `y` since it is randomly chosen and then thrown away after `c1` and `c2` are computed.
 So how can we get the value of `s`?

 Now let's go back again to the values that are stored in the binary, because something is a little bit weird about these values.
 If you look closely, you will see that the value of `g` is equal to `c1`.
 Why is this a problem?
 Well, `c1` is defined to be equal to `g^y`.
 But that means that `c1` can only be equal to `g` if `y = 1`.
 This renders the encryption scheme completely useless, because this means that `s = h^1 = h`.
-Using the [Extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm), we can quickly find the value of `h^(-1)`, and therefore by extension the answer to `s^(-1)`, which is all we needed to get back to the original message.
+Using the [Extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm), we can quickly find the value of `h^(-1)`, and therefore by extension the answer to `s^(-1)`, which is all we needed to get back to the original message without knowing the private key at all!

 With this in mind, I came up with the following script: